 Executive Director Emeritus, Christian Reformed Church in North America (2014-2020)

 Thrive affirms and supports women in all levels of leadership.
 We help Christian Reformed churches and ministries create a culture in which, together, men and women thrive in pursuit of God’s mission in the world.

 We invest in the future of women, ordained and non-ordained, to connect and explore new opportunities and resources to grow as leaders.

 We come alongside Christian Reformed churches and ministries to create a discernment process for integrating women in new and existing leadership roles and ministry contexts.

 We partner with formal and informal groups as well as denominationally-related institutions to strengthen our capacity to develop leaders for today’s challenges.

 We envision men and women fulfilling their callings and using their gifts as they carry out God’s mission in the world.

-The advisory team assists this ministry and the Director of Women's Leadership by clarifying our vision and strategic process for empowering, developing, supporting, and celebrating women and ethnic minority leaders in the CRCNA local churches, ministries and denominational offices.
+The advisory team assists Thrive by clarifying the vision and strategic process for empowering, developing, supporting, and celebrating women and ethnic minority leaders in the CRCNA local churches, ministries and denominational offices.